-The Committee is asked to review the proposed update and offer guidance to Staff as we advance this through the process.
-Depending on the suggestions for additional changes, we are hoping to present this updated document and accompanying text amendment to the full Planning Commission to ask them to set a public hearing.
-Following the public hearing, the Planning Commission will be asked to make a recommendation to the City Council on the proposed ordinance amendments.
-The attached draft version of the proposed amendment is subject to review and changes by the Implementation Committee, City staff and/or the City Attorney's Office, and the Planning Commission and City Council.
+On February 22, we are asking the Planning Commission for any feedback, and to set a public hearing.
+Following the public hearing, the Planning Commission will be asked to make a recommendation to the City Council on the proposed ordinance amendment.
+The attached draft version of the proposed amendment and Site Plan and Development Manual is subject to review and changes by the City staff and/or the City Attorney's Office, and the Planning Commission and City Council.
 Please contact Lindsay Bell 248.347.0484 or Ibell@cityofnovi.org with any questions or concerns.